Approx. Time Difference

-Schedule an appointment with your doctor as least 3-6 months before departure to discuss your medication/treatment regimen:
+Schedule an appointment with your doctor as least 3-6 months before departure to discuss your medication and treatment plan:

 - Ask if you can get a prescription to last the entire duration of your program.
 Consider that you may need to fill your prescription abroad.

 - Obtain a letter from the prescribing physician on letterhead indicating your diagnosis, treatment, medication regimen, and generic name(s) of medication(s) as brand names vary around the world.
 This will be for passing through Customs and for refilling abroad.

 - Your doctor may need to change your medication at least 3-6 months before departure to monitor side effects and dosage.

 - Discuss how to adjust dosage to account for different time zones.

 - Keep medication in its original packaging clearly labelled with your name, doctor's name, generic/brand name, and exact dosage.

 - Carry copies of original US prescriptions and carry the letter from your doctor (see above).